 Beforepay uses "scraping" of customer bank accounts in order to complete Beforepay's credit-check process, as well as to provide its budgeting tool to customers.
-Currently, financial institution internet banking facilities generally permit "scraping" of bank accounts.
+Currently, it is generally possible to conduct "scraping" of bank accounts through financial institution internet banking facilities.
+The Company does not represent that all financial institutions have given express approval to "scraping" of bank accounts.
 If financial institutions reconfigured their internet banking facilities (such as requiring a one-time pin for accessing the facilities) or prohibited scraping through other technical means, this could prevent Beforepay from scraping bank accounts of customers in the future.
 If this were to occur, Beforepay would accelerate its plans to become an accredited data recipient under the Consumer Data Right regime and implement tactical solutions to enable the product offering to continue (with potential additional business costs).
 However, whilst Beforepay is not aware of any such plans or proposals, notwithstanding these intended solutions, such a decision by financial institutions could have a material adverse impact on Beforepay's operating model and in turn its business and financial performance.
 Furthermore, a change in financial institutions' account configuration to restrict the ability to use automated credit and debit payments would also adversely impact Beforepay.